 Figure 10: A plot showing a few examples of precise similarities between torso and ankle placed measurement.

 The main issue with previous approaches A, B and C are the local point to point differences between the two differently placed monitors recording the same activity.
-These differences are in a form of larger intensities on one of the monitors, presence of other accelerations or noise in one or both monitors or in a form a time lag, examples in Figure 11.
+These differences are characterized by larger intensities on one of the monitors, presence of other accelerations or noise in one or both monitors, or in the form of a time lag, examples in Figure 11.
 Taking these differences into account, we would still like to determine if the two measurements in a given window are changing together due to being under the influence of the same activity, which is why calculating their covariance is of interest.
 Pearson correlation is obtained by dividing the covariance of the two variables by the product of their standard deviations and is a common correlation used for comparing signal similarities, especially in alignment[9].
 The fact that it is invariant to separate changes in location and scale in the two variables being compared, gives it potential to expose the underlying similarities of the two differently placed monitors.

 Figure 11: First plot showing a slight time lag, second plot showing larger intensities on the torso placed monitor and the third plot showing the presence of other accelerations and noise.